 There are two kinds of audio "splitters" one breaks up a stereo signal into a mono left and mono right channel – the kind used for a switch interface.
 The other kind of "splitter" is used to share one stereo signal with two sets of headphones each with a left and right channel.
 You cannot tell which type you have by looking, it must be tested.

-If you hear both left and right channels you have the wrong splitter.
+If you hear both left and right audio channels you have the wrong splitter.